 Completing your journey in app creation involves the pivotal phase of releasing your Android app to users through the Google Play Store.
 This platform is recognized for its straightforward submission procedure and adaptable guidelines.

-By choosing to publish on the Google Play, you expose your app to a vast audience and enjoy the advantage of an expedited approval timeline.
+By choosing to publish on the Google Play, you expose your app to a vast audience and enjoy the advantage of automated testing reports via the Play Console.

 Preparing Your App for Release